citizenfx/natives/PLAYER/HasPlayerBeenShotByCop.md

 ```

 Returns if the ped has been shot by a cop entity within a timeframe.
-Will return false if the ped that shot doesn't if they dont have a task or dead or too far away.
+Will return false if the ped that shot doesn't have a task or dead or too far away.

 ## Parameters
 * **player**: